voberle/olympiaad/2023-24_eelvoor/erinevused/README.md

 I got a version that passes all the tests in 12 minutes.

 But at least test 7 and 9 are too slow (1 sec on a M1).

+I didn't see how to optimize it, but from the solutions there was indeed a very nice trick that counts the pairs.
+That one runs on 3 ms.